 Hemorrhoids are either ‘internal’ or ‘external’.
 If you have symptomatic internal hemorrhoids, you’ll likely only notice them as they bleed onto your toilet tissue after a bowel movement.
 They are located on the inside of the anus.
 These internal hemorrhoids are not typically painful, though they sometimes prolapse and fall outside of the anus where they’re more susceptible to irritation.

 External hemorrhoids perch on the rim of the anus or further out.
 This kind of hemorrhoid is frequently irritated when it’s wiped with rough toilet paper and the skin is damaged.
 These hemorrhoids can be seen with a hand mirror, will look like a miniature cluster of grapes, and will likely be sensitive to the touch.

 “Best Help Ever!
 This product is better than the prescription my doctor gave.
 I’m sticking with what works.”Verified Reviewer

 To prevent hemorrhoids from forming in the first place, there are a few things you should work on.

 Smooth bowel movements make for a happy colon.
 Bowel movements where you’re straining, pushing a lot, and sitting for long periods can cause or make hemorrhoids worse.
 In fact, any activity where you’re building pressure in the anal region (like weightlifting or delivering a child) will make the veins down there susceptible to swelling.

-There are other diet no-go’s that we are going to discuss below but this point should be emphasized: while we have incredibly resilient bodies, we still need to treat it right to optimize our health and well-being.
+There are other diet no-go’s for hemorrhoid sufferers that we are going to discuss below, but this point should be emphasized: while we have incredibly resilient bodies, we still need to treat it right to optimize our health and well-being with one of those things being a balanced diet.
 This next section will provide practical tips on eating healthy if you’re dealing with a hemorrhoid flare up right now.